vokegpu/standard/README.md

 ### Summary

-User-programmer: an user that is a programmer and is using a technology from Vokegpu.
+`User-programmer` - an user that is a programmer and is using a technology from Vokegpu.
-Internal: no user-programmer side purpose, only for the library engine.
+`Internal` - no user-programmer side purpose, only for the library engine.
-Features: object(s), data(s) or any technology from Vokegpu.
+`Features` - object(s), data(s) or any technology from Vokegpu.

 ### Commit-Format